Savage Neck Dunes: Hike the Beach Trail at this Coastal Nature Preserve in Cape Charles

 Enjoy your day here on this largely secluded beach in Cape Charles, then re-trace your steps to the parking area for Savage Neck Dunes Natural Area Preserve.

-From the parking area, this Coastal Virginia hike took less than an hour, but it would be easy to spend all afternoon exploring and relaxing at this coastal natural area preserve.
+This easy hike on Virginia’s Eastern Shore took less than an hour, but it would be easy to spend an afternoon exploring this coastal natural area preserve.

 A word to the wise is to wear insect repellant.
 Our repellant of choice is Sawyer’s Picaridin Insect Repellent.
 It’s a lotion and oh so worth it.